Plane Dippy: Plot

 Porky is looking to join the military.
-He briefly considers the Army's infantry division and the Navy, before deciding to join the Air Corps.
-When the recruiter asks Porky for his name, he responds, "Porky Cornelius Washington Otis Lincoln Abner Aloysius Casper Jefferson Philbert Horatius Narcissus Pig", a full name unused before or since.
-He writes "P-P-P-P-P-P-P-P-P-P-P-P-P" on the chalkboard that was given to him by the recruiter, which he then drops it on the floor.
+He briefly considers the Army's infantry division and the Navy, refusing because of his obesity and limited physical ability, before deciding to join the Air Corps.
+When the recruiter asks Porky for his name, he is unable to say it in time due to his stuttering, so he writes "P-P-P-P-P-P-P-P-P-P-P-P-P" on the chalkboard that was given to him by the recruiter, which he then drops it on the floor and says his actual name, "Porky Cornelius Washington Otis Lincoln Abner Aloysius Casper Jefferson Philbert Horatius Narcissus Pig".
+He is approved and is sent to the dressing room, where the outfit only fits him after he is soaked in water.